DOCS Application Information

 - Outline the additional support the department is prepared to offer the candidate should an award be made.

-- State the space and research facilities that will be assigned to the candidate to support his/her research.
-If appropriate, the chair should also state who will be available to serve as the candidate's research mentor and collaborators.
+- State the space and research facilities that will be assigned to the candidate to support his or her research.
+If appropriate, the Chair should also state who will be available to serve as the candidate's research mentor and collaborators.

 A rigorous, competitive review of the candidates will be based on the following criteria:

 - Candidate's qualifications, future promise as a leading disease-oriented basic or clinical researcher, and evidence of commitment to education and training as an investigator.
 This will be based on the candidate's CV and research statement, publications, letters of recommendation, and chair's nomination letter.